schoolsbycounty

 • Contextual descriptions of education trends

-All data tables, charts, scores, and rankings are computed directly from government source data without AI involvement.
-Human editors review AI-generated narratives for accuracy before publication.
+All data tables, charts, scores, and ordered comparison tables are computed directly from government source data without AI involvement.
+Human editors review AI-generated narratives for accuracy before publication, and legacy county narrative slides with home-search or school-recommendation language are filtered out before rendering.

 Limitations